 Excellent, it works.

 This concludes our guide to wishlist translate using the loco plugin.
-There’s a lot more to learn about WordPress translation, and Loco Translate can assist.
+There’s a lot more to learn about translate wishlist with WooCommerce translation, and Loco Translate or WPML plugins can assist.